 Commander Keen is an IP that Bethesda picked up from id Software.
 They attempted to revive the franchise a few years ago, but it was met with disastrous reactions.

 So why are people excited about a new Commander Keen?
-It’s not just one of the best Bethesda games in their catalog, it’s a beloved cult classic.
-A satisfying side-scrolling platform, Commander Keen isn’t afraid to get a little weird at times.
+It’s not just one of the best Bethesda games in their catalog; it’s a beloved cult classic.
+A satisfying side-scrolling platform, Commander Keen isn’t afraid to get a little weird sometimes.

 People compared the platforming quality of Commander Keen to Super Mario Bros.
-While it’s not as tight and controlled as Mario, Commander keen is still incredibly solid.
-The light-hearted nature plays well to create unique and memorable platforming experiences.
+While it’s not as tight and controlled as Mario, Commander Keen is still incredibly solid.
+In addition, the light-hearted nature plays well in creating unique and memorable platforming experiences.

 While they didn’t continue The Evil Within franchise, developer Tango Gameworks stays in the survival horror genre with Ghostwire: Tokyo.
 Like its “predecessors,” Ghostwire is a solid experience that’s, you guessed it, rough around the edges.

 Ghostwire: Tokyo looks the part.
-It’s stylish, and beautiful, and the game’s atmosphere hooks you in.
+It’s stylish and beautiful, and the game’s atmosphere hooks you.

-Compared to some of the other best Bethesda games, though, it feels lacking at times.
-The originality does enough to make it an enjoyable experience, however, it leaves us wanting more, and hopefully, we can get a sequel that can deliver.
+However, compared to some of the other best Bethesda games, it sometimes feels lacking.
+The originality does enough to make it an enjoyable experience; however, it leaves us wanting more, and hopefully, we can get a sequel that can deliver.

 Prey pulls double duty as a franchise where Bethesda acquired the rights and published a reboot.
 The 2006 version of the video game is adequate.
-The 2017 version is the one that truly shines as one of the best Bethesda games.
+However, the 2017 version is the one that truly shines as one of the best Bethesda games.

 Developer Arkane Studios delivers a memorable experience.
 Environments, level design, characters, and gameplay are all engaging and well designed.

-While story and narrative are on the thin side, they do just enough to keep the player interested.
+While the story and narrative are thin, they do just enough to keep the player interested.
 Is it a perfect game?
 No, but it’s a darn good one.

 Prey features both style and substance that live in perfect harmony together.
 It’s a great experience we hope we revisit in the future.

 Instead of following the trend of cover-based shooters, New Order brings back old-school shooter gameplay.
 Stealth still exists but isn’t a mandatory part of the game.
-There’s a great blend of exploration, action, and tactical strategy.
+Instead, there’s a great blend of exploration, action, and tactical strategy.

 Excellent level design really ties the room together here.
 The gameplay loop would fall apart without it.
 Progressing through missions is an absolute delight.
 There’s a reason the Wolfenstein franchise has become some of the best Bethesda games.

-Just as with The New Order, DOOM threw cover-shooted gameplay into the trash.
-Given the faster pace of the game, though, it took the action up to eleven.
+As with The New Order, DOOM threw cover-shooted gameplay into the trash.
+Given the faster pace of the game, though, it took action up to eleven.

 Perhaps its best quality was the game’s attitude.
 It didn’t take itself seriously one bit.
 It knew what it was about.
-More importantly, it knew what it wasn’t about.
+But, more importantly, it knew what it wasn’t about.

-There’s no need for a deep, engrossing, serious narrative.
+There’s no need for a deep, engaging, serious narrative.
 DOOM is about shooting things and brutally killing them.
 That’s what it does, and it does it well.